Technically-Possible/Technically-Possible/README.md

 ### Hello there 🖖

-This is my Github, it's for both my personal and professional i use this to display what im currently learning and building for fun and professional progresstion <br /> <br />
+This is my Github, it's for both my personal and professional use.This place is to display what im currently learning and building for fun and professional progression <br /> <br />

 **- 👩🏼‍💻 I’m currently working on:** <br />